The Mosquito - How Nail Polish helps Ease the Bites when Bitten by Mosquitoes

 Mosquitoes (Culicidae)

-eggs and breed in any stagnant water they find lying around.
+Mosquitoes (Spanish for tiny flies) live in all warm climates, and are most active between dusk and dawn.
+They lay their eggs and breed in any stagnant water they find lying around.
 For this reason, it is advisable to ensure you do not leave water lying around for them to breed in.
 This obviously makes saving rainwater in order to water your garden plants in summer difficult, unless you have a tight-fitting lid on the container in which you collect rainwater.

 Close windows and doors at night-time.

-To prevent mosquito bites, keep your windows and doors closed at night time so
+To prevent mosquito bites, keep your windows and doors closed at nighttime so the mosquito can't enter your house.

 More Measures to Prevent Mosquito Bites